 Pier 4 — 832 ft.
 (253.6 m).
 Depth – 49 ft.
 (14.9 m).

 Sheds: Vehicle processing buildings, no cargo storage sheds.

 Rail: CSX spur adjacent.

 The Intermodal Container Transfer Facility (ICTF) at the Port of Baltimore moves cargo between bulkhead and railhead in record time.

-CSX Intermodal (CSXI) operates the Port’s on-dock railyard, which has steadily increased its volume since opening in 1988.
+Ports America Chesapeake operates the Port’s on-dock railyard.
 Baltimore’s ICTF, which is located adjacent to the Port’s modern Seagirt Marine Terminal, has quickly emerged as an integral link in CSXI’s impressive nationwide intermodal system.
 With six trains daily, CSXI offers direct service to the Southeast and Midwest and seamless connections to the rest of the continental United States and Canada.